 I still remember getting my first fishing rod at the age of 6.
 A little Zebco spincast rod and reel combo.
 While it wasn’t the most sophisticated piece of fishing gear around, I still fondly remember taking it to the lake with friends to catch rainbow trout and smallmouth bass.

-Fishing with your kids isn’t just good fun, it’s also one of the best ways to instill in them a love for Mother Nature and the great outdoors.
+Fishing with your kids isn’t just good fun, it’s also one of the best ways to instill in them a love for nature and the great outdoors.
 Fishing teaches kids about the natural cycles of life, where food comes from, as well as valuable self-sufficiency skills that last a lifetime.

 If you’re looking for a starter fishing rod to teach your kid to fish, you’ll want to make sure it’s suited to their size, skill level, and experience.
 I’ll break down some of the best fishing rods and poles for kids, how to pick the right one, and answer some commonly asked questions.